We are

 HQ Rotterdam

-The Ocean Cleanup's team consists of more than 90 engineers, researchers, scientists and computational modelers working daily to rid the world's oceans of plastic.
+The Ocean Cleanup's team consists of more than 150 professionals with different backgrounds and expertise; all bound together to one vision: rid the world's oceans of plastic.

 Big problems require big solutions